ashiklom/pecan.book/PEcAn-in-the-Cloud.md

 `
 ec2-import-instance PEcAn32bit_1.2.6-disk1.vmdk --instance-type t2.micro --format VMDK --architecture i386 --platform Linux --bucket pecan --region us-east-1 --owner-akid $AWS_ACCESS_KEY --owner-sak $AWS_SECRET_KEY
 `
+Make sure to note the ID of the image since you'll need it to check the VM status.
+Once the image is uploaded it will take a while (typically about an hour) for Amazon to convert the image to one it can run.
+You can check on this progress by running

+`
+ec2-describe-conversion-tasks <image.ID>
+`

+### Booting the VM

+On the EC2 management webpage you should be able to see your new PEcAn image as an option under Launch Instance.

+Before launching, you will want to update the firewall to open up additional ports that PEcAn needs -- specifically port 80 for the webpage and 8787 for RStudio.
+Port 22 (ssh/sftp) should be open by default.
+Under "Security Groups" select "Inbound" then "Edit" and then add “Custom TCP Rule”.